- Carter Strickland, Reporter, HornsNation

-Sure Mack Brown and the three Longhorns players representing the team at Big 12 media days in Dallas will have some form of answers for the assembled clamoring horde of clacking typists.
+Sure, Mack Brown and the three Longhorns players representing the team at the Big 12 media days in Dallas will have some form of answers for the assembled clamoring horde of clacking typists.
 But few, if any, of those answers will satisfy.

-But there is one question, the overriding one at Texas, which the answer is most likely known, at least in whispers, or depending on the crowd, shouts: Who is going to be the Texas quarterback?
+But there is one question, the overriding one at Texas, whose answer likely is known.
+The crowd discusses the question at least in whispers and sometimes shouts it: Who will be the Texas quarterback?

-Undoubtedly each of the players -- Carrington Byndom, Mason Walters and Jordan Hicks -- has more than a gut feeling for who will be under center.
-They, like all those who follow Texas, witnessed David Ash take every snap in the Holiday Bowl.
+Undoubtedly, each of the players -- Carrington Byndom, Mason Walters and Jordan Hicks -- has more than a gut feeling for who will be under center.
+They, like many of those who follow Texas, witnessed David Ash take every snap in the Holiday Bowl.
 All of them also undoubtedly took note of the two interceptions thrown by Case McCoy in the spring game.

 Any answer given by the players would be more than just some presumptive guess.
 But they will not give an answer or even an educated guess when asked that question.
 That is an edict from on high.

-As for Brown, after the last two years of struggles, he better have more than a firm grasp on whom the quarterback is for his Longhorns.
+As for Brown, after the past two years of struggles, he'd better have more than a firm grasp on who his Longhorns quarterback is.
 The hope would have been that he had his answer back in the spring and let his team know.